 Jay Dolmage, Associate Chair, Undergraduate Communication Outcome Initiative (UCOI), University of Waterloo, Faculty of English Language and Literature

-Jay Dolmage is committed to disability rights in my scholarship, service, and teaching.
-His work brings together rhetoric, writing, disability studies, and critical pedagogy.
-His first book, entitled Disability Rhetoric, was published with Syracuse University Press in 2014.
+I am committed to disability rights in my scholarship, service, and teaching.
+My work brings together rhetoric, writing, disability studies, and critical pedagogy.
+My first book, entitled Disability Rhetoric, was published with Syracuse University Press in 2014.
 Academic Ableism: Disability and Higher Education was published with the University of Michigan Press in 2017 and is available in an open-access version online.
 Disabled Upon Arrival: Eugenics, Immigration, and the Construction of Race and Disability was published in 2018 with Ohio State University Press.
-Jay is the Founding Editor of the Canadian Journal of Disability Studies.
-He is currently Professor of English at the University of Waterloo where he is working to create a more accessible future for higher education.
+I am the Founding Editor of the Canadian Journal of Disability Studies.
+I am currently Professor of English at the University of Waterloo where I am working to create a more accessible future for higher education.

 David Ireland, Assistant Professor, University of Manitoba, Faculty of Law